Academic Regulations - General Regulations

 Any incomplete grades remaining by midterm of the subsequent semester (March 15 for fall semesters and October 15 for spring semesters) will automatically be converted to the provisional grade by the Office of the Registrar.

 A student may receive up to two incompletes per semester by this method.
 To receive incompletes in more than two courses, the student must petition his or her class dean.
 The petition can be granted only on grounds of illness, family crisis, or other extraordinary circumstances.
-The dean may, on petition, grant a student incompletes for these reasons, whether or not the student has contracted for any incompletes with the instructors.

 For the impact of incompletes on students' records for the purposes of academic review, students should consult their class dean.